3bdElsamea/restaurant-management-task/README.md

 $ npm run start:prod
 ```

-- i tried to create a docker image and docker-compose file but i faced some issues related to running mongo and redis
-  with the application and i didn't have enough time or mental power to investigate it more but, i will provide the
-  docker file and the docker-compose file in the repository.

 # API Documentation

 The API endpoints and their usage are documented in a Postman Collection.
 You can access it using the link below: